Admissions

 Haybrook College Trust will at some points in the year, have greater demand for places than are available, as is the case with all successful alternative provisions.
 Demand for places increases during the year and is at a maximum between Easter and June before year 11 leavers release places again.

-In the case of students with SEMH, capacity is sometimes related to the management of particular combinations of students and the stability of staffing rather than absolute numbers.
+In the case of pupils with SEMH, capacity is sometimes related to the management of particular combinations of pupils and the stability of staffing rather than absolute numbers.
 It is the responsibility of the Executive Headteacher of Haybrook College to ensure that the safety of all students and staff is paramount.

 On occasions, capacity will be reached before absolute numbers.
 In those cases, the Executive Headteacher will liaise with Slough Borough Council and with members of SASH (Slough Association of Secondary Headteachers) to alert them to any issues that may impact the capacity to provide places and meet LA statutory responsibilities.